-Lyrica is a prescription medication approved by the Food and Drug Administration (FDA) in 2005 as an adjunctive medication for the treatment of partial seizures in adults with epilepsy.
+Lyrica is a prescription medication approved by the U.S. Food and Drug Administration (FDA) in 2005 as an adjunctive medication for the treatment of partial seizures in adults and children with epilepsy.
 Lyrica is usually prescribed in addition to other types of seizure medication.
-The drug name of Lyrica is Pregabalin.
+Lyrica is also known by its drug name, pregabalin.

 How do I take it?